 Every year the Senior Leadership Team prepares a plan that brings together all the priorities for the coming academic year.
-The plan is called the School Development Plan (SDP) and it is put forward to the Governing Body for approval each year.
-This is the approved plan for 2017-18 which we report on three times a year to the Governing Body who ensure that we stay on track; we have identified three priorities:
+The plan is called the School Development Plan (SDP) and it is put forward to the Local Governing Body, then the Board of Trustees for approval each year.
+This is the approved plan for 2020-21 which we report on during the year to both the Local Governing Body and Board of Trustees who ensure that we stay on track; we have identified three priorities:

 The first priority is about the standards students achieve at our school.
 We are continuing to work towards securing consistently high standards of progress in every area of the curriculum and in each key stage.
 We recognise this year is rather different to others and will invest a great deal of time ensuring that we can operate safely, with a focus on the wellbeing of students and staff within the context of the global pandemic.
 We will continue to focus on our curriculum, ensuring it is designed, planned and delivered coherently, and we will also improve our ability to provide learning at home in the event that students are unable to attend school.
 We will spend time working with students to understand what they learned during the second half of last year and ensure we are able to diminish any gaps in their knowledge or skills.
 Finally, we will continue to consider how we might best prepare students for the next stage in their lives by developing our careers and PSHE provision, as well as undertaking work to ensure that our commitment to anti-racism and diversity permeates the whole school.